Environment

 Products that Contribute to a Sustainable Society

 One of our SBTs is to reduce Scope 3 greenhouse gas emissions from the use of the products we sell by 55% per wafer by fiscal year 2031 (in comparison to fiscal year 2022).
-In fiscal year 2024, to work towards achieving this target, we calculated figures for the base year of fiscal year 2022 and simulated results for the years leading to fiscal year 2031.
-O ur actual reduction for fiscal year 2024 was 24%.
+Our actual reduction for fiscal year 2025 was 21% as a result of our efforts to promote the activities.

 In addition, we use the Green Transformation (GX) Monitor, which captures information on energy use including electricity, water and nitrogen, as well as equipment operating status, and turns it into a database, to visualize energy consumption information during product use.
 Specifically, we have introduced a system that allows us to check equipment operating status and energy consumption information in chronological order through our intranet, and are planning to expand the scope of this system going forward.